Landed Cost: What It Is and Why You Need to Calculate It

 Your ecommerce business needs to be profitable in order to grow.
 Make sure you understand your landed costs when handling your financials to get the following benefits.

 Most ecommerce businesses calculate profitability by using just their shipping and manufacturing costs.
 This isn’t a true profit calculation.
 The landed cost of a product is its true cost.
 Thus, to make sure you are budgeting correctly and making a profit, you need to know the landed cost.

 2. Get insight into your supply chain

-Landed costs also shed light on the efficiency of your supply chain and can help make it leaner.
+Landed costs also shed light on the supply chain efficiency and can help make it leaner.
 If you find shipping costs are too high, you could look into other carriers or work with a third-party logistics (3PL) company that has carrier partnerships and a network of fulfillment centers to reduce your costs.

 ShipBob is the industry-leading 3PL that helps ecommerce brands with order fulfillment and also offers free technology and analytics that provide average shipping cost per shipping method, average storage cost per unit, average fulfillment cost per order, and many more distribution metrics.

 3. Make informed business decisions

 Knowing the landed cost of bringing a product in — as opposed to just the wholesale cost — will help you determine which products are worthwhile and which aren’t.

 At its simplest form, you can calculate landed cost for an order this way:

 Manufacturing cost + shipping cost + shipping insurance + import duties + other fees